 With a blow of a whistle and a steam engine slowly pulling us down a track I couldn’t help but feel like I was being transported back in time.
 Back to a place where travel was so much more than getting from A to B. A time where travel was adventurous and new.
-The popping cork of a bottle of sparkling wine snaps me back to modern day.
-As I gaze out of the window watching the skyscrapers of Johannesburg disappear and sip on the amazing South African sparkling wine from a crystal glass, my third of the day, I realize that this is no daydream.
-This is Rovos rail, where old travel is new again.
+The popping cork of a bottle of sparkling wine snaps me back to modern-day.
+As I gaze out the window watching the skyscrapers of Johannesburg disappear and sip on the most amazing South African sparkling wine, my third of the day, I realize that this is no daydream.
+This is my Rovos rail, where old travel is new again.

 The Golden Rails

 What originally started as one man’s dream to vacation with his family in style, Rovos Rail’s return to the golden age of travel was a tricky one, to say the least.
-Rohan Vos, a lover of all things mechanical, began scouring the continent for vintage coach cars and locomotives in the mid-80’s.
+Rohan Vos, a lover of all things mechanical, began scouring the continent for vintage coach cars and locomotives in the mid-’80s.
 After failing to get permission to use the railway lines in South Africa for private transportation the idea of opening Rovos Rail to the public was born.
-Understandably, times were tough for Rohan and his family, who were all part of the business in one way or another.
-Rovos Rail survived financial challenges; large ones I can only imagine with an operation like this, and has grown into the magnificent company it is today.
+Understandably, times were tough for Rohan and his family.
+They are all part of the business in one way or another.
+Rovos Rail survived financial challenges; large ones I can only imagine with an operation like this and has grown into the magnificent company it is today.

-Meals on Rovos Rail are nothing short of a miracle.
+Meals on onboard are nothing short of a miracle.
 Five-star quality dishes paired with South Africa’s best wines, all served in a beautifully decorated Victorian dining car…on a train.
 This high standard in travel was new to me, and I liked it.
-Gone are the cold chicken or fish options served with utensils that struggle to put a dent in soft butter.
+Gone are the cold chicken or fish options with utensils that struggle to put a dent in soft butter.
 No, not on Rovos Rail.
-Instead, you will find fine China and Crystal with the signature “RR” embroidered on it all.
-Then there is the staff, actually smiling and eager to please.
+Instead, you will find fine China and Crystal with the signature “RR” embroidered on it.
+Then there is the staff.
+They are actually smiling and eager to please.
 Yes, this was a wonderful way to travel, not banging your knee on the beverage cart and all.

 Carriage for a King

 The high-quality craftsmanship, service and attention to detail aren’t just reserved for the dining car.
-Upon boarding Rovos Rail our personal assistant and the 24-hour concierge gave us a rundown on our suite – and what a suite indeed.
-Gorgeous wood paneling and décor reminiscent of days gone by with all the modern conveniences of today.
-This includes an ensuite bathroom with hot water and hairdryer, a double bed, a lounge area, and a bar fridge filled with whatever is desired.
+Upon boarding, our personal assistant and the 24-hour concierge gave us a rundown on our suite – and what a suite indeed.
+Gorgeous wood panelling and décor are reminiscent of days gone by with all the modern conveniences of today.
+This includes an ensuite bathroom with hot water and hairdryer.
+There is a double bed, a lounge area, and a bar fridge that is full of whatever you want.
 Again, all of this on a train.
 And by the by, you haven’t lived unless you have had a hot shower on a moving train after indulging in your own bottomless minibar.